How do I become a Healthytarian?

 Can I start my own Healthytarian community?

 Absolutely!
 Whether it is a small local initiative, like a meetup, or a large online group, anyone can create or host their own healthytarian communities.
-If you resonate with the guidelines of the healthytarian lifestyle you can inspire more people to transform their life in positive ways through optimal nutrition, a heart-centered perspective and mindful approach to life.
-If you need any help or ideas, or to share about your initiative so that it gets posted on this site too, please contact firstname.lastname@example.org.
+If you resonate with the guidelines of the healthytarian lifestyle you can inspire more people to transform their lives in positive ways through optimal nutrition, a heart-centered perspective, and a mindful approach to life.

 Our world is full of so many labels, isn’t Healthytarian just another fad label?

-While it is true that many people define themselves by the numerous labels we have in our world today, the whole point of healthytarian is to provide a term that encompasses a new and rapidly growing population of people on our planet that are interested in a deeper, more connected and health conscious way of life in terms of the mind, body and spirit.
-Its intention is not to give people another label to have their Ego use for personal self definition, or to be limited by, but rather provide a guiding term which can best reflect their lifestyle choices.
+While it is true that many people define themselves by the numerous labels we have in our world today, the whole point of healthytarian is to provide a term that encompasses a new and rapidly growing population of people on our planet that are interested in a deeper, more connected and health-conscious way of life in terms of the mind, body, and spirit.
+The intention is not to give people another label to have their Ego use for personal self-definition or to be limited by, but rather provide a guiding term that can best reflect their lifestyle choices.

 Is the Healthytarian lifestyle the perfect way to eat and live?

-No. The whole premise of choosing to follow a healthytarian lifestyle is knowing that we are constantly evolving beings, and everyone is at their own stage of personal and spiritual evolution.
-There is no one lifestyle, or one diet that is the “right” choice, or fit for each person’s needs.
-We need to be mindful of our personal needs throughout our life as we continue to evolve, and respect the choices of others on each of their personal journeys.
-To label something as perfect, is to limit its infinite potential and continued evolution.
+There is no such thing as perfect; this is a variable term that greatly depends on the context and each person’s personal definition.
+The whole premise of choosing to follow a healthytarian lifestyle is knowing that we are constantly Evolving Beings, and everyone is at their own stage of personal and spiritual evolution.
+There is no one lifestyle that is going to be the perfect fit for each person’s needs.
+We need to be mindful of our personal needs throughout our life as we continue to evolve and respect the choices of others on each of their personal journeys.
+To label something as perfect is to limit its infinite potential and continued evolution.

 Does a Healthytarian lifestyle include living by strict rules and regulations?

-No. Anyone who feels that the healthytarian lifestyle represents their way of life is responsible for themselves in terms of how they choose to exercise their free will at any given time with respect to the choices they make.
-Although there are guidelines provided for what a healthytarian lifestyle encompasses, it is up to each individual in terms of how they will best put those guidelines to use, to benefit the health of their mind, body and spirit.
+No. A healthytarian chooses to eat and live as they do, they are not forced by anyone or anything.
+If a person feels that the healthytarian lifestyle represents their way of life, they choose to express and experience it based on their free will at any given time with respect to the choices they make.
+Although there are guidelines provided for what a healthytarian lifestyle encompasses, it is up to each individual in terms of how they will best put those guidelines to use, to benefit the health of their mind, body, and spirit.

 I see the terms “spirit” and “spiritual” mentioned in reference to the Healthytarian lifestyle.
 Does it have any religious basis?